Skip main navigation

 Overview

-The Wisconsin Fair Employment Act prohibits employers, employment agencies, labor unions, licensing agencies, and other persons from discriminating against employees, job applicants, or licensing applicants because of their membership in specific protected categories, including marital status.
+The Wisconsin Fair Employment Act prohibits employers, employment agencies, labor unions, licensing agencies, and other persons from discriminating against you as an employee, job applicant, or licensing applicant because of your membership in specific protected categories, including marital status.

 Marital status is the status of being married, single, divorced, separated, or widowed.
-Going through a divorce or filing for divorce does not change an individual's marital status from being married.
+Going through a divorce or filing for divorce does not change your marital status from being married.

 What actions are covered?

-State law protects workers from discrimination in discharge, job assignments, leave or benefits, licensing, retirement benefits, hiring, pay, promotion, training, and other employment actions on the basis of the worker's marital status.
+State law protects workers from discrimination in discharge, job assignments, leave or benefits, licensing, retirement benefits, hiring, pay, promotion, training, and other employment actions on the basis of your marital status.

-The law also prohibits an employer from retaliating against applicants or employees who assert their rights under the law.
-Employers are also responsible for ensuring that workers are not harassed on the job because of their membership in any protected class.
+The law also prohibits an employer from retaliating against you if you assert your rights under the law.
+Employers are also responsible for ensuring that you are not harassed on the job because of your membership in any protected class.

 Specifically, the law prohibits discrimination in: